-From the humble village of the shepherd children to the vast Sanctuary of Fátima, this journey reveals the story and meaning behind one of Portugal’s most remarkable places.
+From the humble village of the shepherd children to the vast Sanctuary of Fatima, this journey reveals the meaning behind one of Portugals most remarkable places.
+Walk at your own rhythm through the sites where the events unfolded and experience the atmosphere that makes Fatima so special.

-Begin with a guided visit to the houses of the three shepherd children, where the story of the apparitions first emerged.
-Gain insight into their daily lives and the historical context behind the events.
+Begin with a guided visit to the houses of the shepherd children, where the story of the apparitions first emerged.
+Continue with a guided exploration of the Sanctuary of Our Lady of Fatima, visiting the basilicas, chapels and the Chapel of the Apparitions, with time to reflect, take photos or attend mass.

 Travelers will visit the humble home where the three shepherd children of Fátima lived: Lúcia, Francisco, and Jacinta.
 The house has been preserved to reflect the simple rural lifestyle of the early 20th century, offering insight into the environment and family life in which the apparitions took place.